Ozempic and Gastroparesis: What the FDA Label Says

-From General Health Guidance to Targeted Pharmacovigilance
+From General Health to Specific Risk: The Evolving Narrative

-Evidence from clinical trials demonstrates a clear dose-dependent increase in gastrointestinal adverse reactions among Ozempic users.
-In placebo-controlled trials, gastrointestinal adverse reactions occurred more frequently in patients receiving Ozempic (32.7% for 0.5 mg and 36.4% for 1 mg) compared to placebo (15.3%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-The majority of reports of nausea, vomiting, and diarrhea occurred during dose escalation, suggesting a temporal relationship between drug initiation or dose increase and symptom onset (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-Discontinuation rates due to gastrointestinal adverse reactions were higher for Ozempic (3.1% for 0.5 mg and 3.8% for 1 mg) versus placebo (0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-In a trial comparing 1 mg and 2 mg doses, gastrointestinal adverse reactions occurred more frequently with the 2 mg dose (34.0%) than the 1 mg dose (30.8%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+Ozempic (semaglutide) is a glucagon-like peptide-1 (GLP-1) receptor agonist approved for the treatment of type 2 diabetes mellitus.
+Its prescribing information documents a range of gastrointestinal adverse reactions, which are among the most frequently reported side effects.
+Gastroparesis, a condition characterized by delayed gastric emptying in the absence of mechanical obstruction, has been associated with GLP-1 receptor agonists, including Ozempic, through clinical reports and mechanistic considerations.
+Clinical presentation of gastroparesis includes symptoms such as nausea, vomiting, early satiety, postprandial fullness, bloating, and abdominal pain.
+Diagnosis typically involves gastric emptying scintigraphy, breath tests, or wireless motility capsules, with severity graded by symptom frequency and impact on quality of life.
+In Ozempic clinical trials, gastrointestinal adverse reactions were significantly more common in treated patients than in those receiving placebo.
+In the pool of placebo-controlled trials, gastrointestinal adverse reactions occurred in 32.7% of patients on Ozempic 0.5 mg and 36.4% on Ozempic 1 mg, compared to 15.3% on placebo (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+The majority of reports of nausea, vomiting, and/or diarrhea occurred during dose escalation (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+Discontinuation due to gastrointestinal adverse reactions was higher in Ozempic-treated patients: 3.1% for the 0.5 mg dose and 3.8% for the 1 mg dose, versus 0.4% for placebo (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+In a trial comparing Ozempic 1 mg and 2 mg, gastrointestinal adverse reactions occurred in 30.8% and 34.0% of patients, respectively (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
 Specific adverse reactions reported in ≥5% of Ozempic-treated patients include nausea (15.8% for 0.5 mg, 20.3% for 1 mg), vomiting (5.0% for 0.5 mg, 9.2% for 1 mg), diarrhea (8.5% for 0.5 mg, 8.8% for 1 mg), abdominal pain (7.3% for 0.5 mg, 5.7% for 1 mg), and constipation (5.0% for 0.5 mg, 3.1% for 1 mg) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-These symptoms overlap significantly with the clinical presentation of gastroparesis, raising the question of whether Ozempic can induce or unmask this condition.
+These symptoms overlap with those of gastroparesis, and persistent or severe cases may indicate drug-induced gastroparesis.

 Important Notice